Understandably, one of our most-read guides on the website is how to become a Freemason.

 Must Concede To Moral Standards

 Freemasonry emphasizes the importance of high moral values.
 Morality is based on what is considered right or wrong – the craft’s teachings on morality are quite thorough.
-Members are taught on principles pertaining to honor and individual decency.
+Members are taught principles pertaining to honor and individual decency.

 People who uphold moral values care for one another and do not engage in uncouth behavior.